pulumi/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `performance_insights_retention_period` - (Optional) The amount of time in days to retain Performance Insights data.
 Either 7 (7 days) or 731 (2 years).
 When specifying `performance_insights_retention_period`, `performance_insights_enabled` needs to be set to true.
 Defaults to '7'.

-~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by Terraform will promote the database to a fully standalone database.
+~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by this provider will promote the database to a fully standalone database.

 ### S3 Import Options